 More Supports for Teachers:

 To help guide your teaching, we offer this video library with short tutorials on other ways to use the magazine to teach.
-And check out these two previous EdTech posts about The Change Agent: Converting a Lesson to Integrate Technology and Using Online Audio Articles.
+And for more on using edtech with The Change Agent, read Converting a Lesson to Integrate Technology.
 Remember, once you have an online subscription to The Change Agent, you (and your students!) will be able to access all our back issues and all our audio.